-There are things you can do to make tantrums less likely to happen:
+These are a few things you can do to make tantrums less likely to happen:

-- Talk about emotions with your child.
-When your child struggles with a difficult feeling, encourage him to name the feeling and what caused it.
-For example, ‘Did you throw your toy because you were cross that it wasn’t working?
+- Talk about emotions after a tantrum when your child is calm.
+For example, ‘Did you throw that toy because you were cross that it wasn’t working?
 What else could you have done?’

 Tantrums in preschoolers and early school-age children

-- Develop a strategy for tantrums.
-Have a clear plan for how you’ll handle a tantrum in whatever situation you’re in.
+- Have a clear plan for how you’ll handle a tantrum in whatever situation you’re in.
 Concentrate on putting your plan into action when the tantrum happens.

 - Accept that you can’t control your child’s emotions or behaviour directly.
-You can only keep your child safe and guide your child’s behaviour so tantrums are less likely to happen in the future.
+You can only keep your child safe and guide their behaviour so tantrums are less likely to happen in the future.

 - Accept that it takes time for change to happen.
 Your child has a lot of growing up to do before tantrums are gone forever.
 Developing and practising self-regulation skills is a life-long task.

-- Beware of thinking that your child is doing it on purpose or is trying to get you.
-Children don’t have tantrums deliberately – they’re stuck in a bad habit or just don’t have the skills right now to cope with the situation.
+- Beware of thinking that your child is doing it on purpose or trying to upset you.
+Children don’t have tantrums deliberately.
+They’re stuck in a bad habit or don’t have the skills right now to cope with the situation.

 - Keep your sense of humour.
 But don’t laugh at the tantrum – if you do, it might reward your child with attention.
-It might also upset her even more if she thinks you’re laughing at her.
+It might also upset your child even more if they think you’re laughing at them.

 - If other people give you dirty looks, ignore them.
-They’ve either never had children or it’s been so long since they had a young child that they’ve forgotten what it’s like.
+They’ve either never had children or it’s been so long that they’ve forgotten what it’s like.